What are the community ranks?

 The Top Contributor rank is mostly a forum title and avatar flair to highlight some of the best contributors to our community.
 These people are active posters that frequently and consistently contribute to high-quality discussion.
 The criteria are, generally, that you need to have high likes received to post ratios, high topics read/entered counts, a good forum standing in terms of moderation, and you must have been active on the Developer Forum recently.

-Top Contributors do not have any additional permissions or responsibilities compared to Member.
+Top Contributors do not have any additional permissions or responsibilities compared to Regular.

 As a Top Contributor, you can be invited to rank up to Community Post Approval.
 The criteria for this are (roughly) that you show exceptional knowledge of forum rules and guidelines, have filed multiple proper bug reports and feature requests, and you show an active interest in assisting your peers during the post approval procedure.
 Invites to join Community Post Approval are determined by the Community Post Approval team, the Community Sages, and the Roblox Developer Engagement Team.